dinerojs/dinero.js/packages/calculator-number/README.md

 # @dinero.js/calculator-number

-> Number alculator implementation for Dinero.js.
+> Number calculator implementation for Dinero.js.

 **This package contains calculator implementations for the `number` type**.